 Understanding weapon attachments

 More Left 4 Dead differences!
 Back 4 Blood has more complicated weapons, which include attachment slots you can modify over the course of a campaign.
 Attachments can be purchased at the buy station in each safe house or found over the course of a campaign.
 Most of these are straightforward and include descriptions of the stats they provide.
+There are over 30 weapons to choose from, so check out the best weapons in Back 4 Blood if you need help narrowing down the selection.

 Some weapons found on the ground will also have broken attachments that have stat penalties instead of bonuses.
 Keep an eye out for red attachments; these are the broken ones.
 Unfortunately, you can’t just pop them off either.
 If you find an attachment for the same slot though, you can replace the damaged part.
 I’ve seen a lot of players wondering how to remove weapon attachments in Back 4 Blood, and this is the only way right now.